-- rnsuring that people with disabilities receive full and proper consideration throughout the whole recruitment process; - guaranteeing interviews for those who meet the minimum essential criteria; and - providing practical equipment or modification to enable disabled people to undertake full employment.
+- Ensuring that people with disabilities receive full and proper consideration throughout the whole recruitment process. - Guaranteed interviews for those who meet the minimum essential criteria. - Providing practical equipment or modification to enable disabled people to undertake full employment.

 In the event of existing employees becoming disabled, every effort is made to ensure that their employment with the University continues, and that appropriate support is made available in partnership with the employee and their manager.